Ghost Hunters TV show – Fake?

 Yes, the voice might have come from a very well hidden microphone.
 But — if that voice was part of a hoax — I’m confident that Jason, Grant and the SciFi channel weren’t aware of it.

-I wasn’t there to know what direction the voice came from, and what it was like, except for what we saw on the Ghost Hunters TV show… and frankly, that’s not enough information for me to judge.
+I wasn’t there to know what direction the voice came from, and what it was like.
+All I can evaluate is what I saw on the Ghost Hunters TV show… and frankly, that’s not enough information for me to judge.

 I’ve said it often: It’s a mistake to judge what is (and isn’t) a real haunting, a real ghost photo or real EVP unless you were there.

 The incident with Grant’s jacket is another issue altogether.
-It couldn’t have been faked without Grant’s knowledge, and there’s zero chance he’d be part of a hoax.
+It couldn’t have been faked without Grant’s knowledge.

 All in all, I trust Jason and Grant.
 They say that they didn’t fake anything on the show, and I believe them.